w3bdesign/dfweb-v4/README.md

 ### Accessibility

 - WCAG accessibility tested
-- Accessibility testing with Cypress Axe
+- Accessibility testing with Cypress Axe and Pa11y
+- Automated Pa11y accessibility testing on every PR and push to main
+  - Tests all main pages against WCAG2AA standards
+  - Captures screenshots for visual reference
+  - Detailed reports available as GitHub Actions artifacts
 - Builds will fail if any a11y errors are found

 ### Devops and Code quality